1. Could you please introduce yourself

 I’m a Software Dev, working at the time in Cambridge for a tech start-up type company.
 The company has since been bought out by a huge multinational, but we do still use some outsourced dev.

-2. How did you start working with Ukrainian team?
+2. How did you start working with outsourcing company from Ukraine?

 I think at the time funds were a little tight, and management may have found it cheaper to outsource.
 I wasn’t involved in that part, myself, but yeah, management outsourced some dev work to Ukraine and devs from there were added to our teams by management